sudbasnet/sudbasnet/README.md

 🤖 I am more of a GENERALIST, I have various interest areas but all of them fall under "Software Development" or "Data Science" umbrellas

-🖥️ I'm currently focusing on learning all aspects of Fullstack Web Development, using Node (with TypeScript), Express, MongoDb and, Vue/React (or sometimes Angular).
+🖥️ I'm currently focusing on Fullstack Web Development, using Node (with TypeScript), Express, MongoDb and, Vue/React (or sometimes Angular).
 I feel like I have gotten pretty good with the MEVN stack 😊